lsst-sqre/sqr-057/index.rst

       --include-namespaces <app-namespace> \
       --ttl 720h

-**Example 2**: Schedule a back up of all persistent volumes in the cluster.
+**Example 2**: Schedule a backup of all persistent volumes in the cluster.

 .. prompt:: bash$ $,# auto